 While no one can argue that snooping through neighbors’ property tax records isn’t a load of fun, you might want to start out a little less “covert operation” and a little more “free time and decent WiFi connection.”
 Lucky for you, there’s a pretty easy way to build a case for appealing your property assessment: Go on some real estate websites and see what’s been sold in your neighborhood lately.

 Don’t necessarily look at the listings.
 Instead, find the homes’ actual selling prices.
 But a word of caution: Remember that the assessed value of your home isn’t always going to be the fair-market value.
 While some assessments are based on home sales, others might be based on the cost to replace your home, plus the value of the land it’s on [source: Block].
-Do keep in mind that even if your home is the one dump among huge, sprawling mansions, your home is going to have some value based on the places around it.
+Do keep in mind that even if your home is the one dump among huge, expensive houses in the neighborhood, your home is going to have some value based on the places around it.
 Better, perhaps, to be the sprawling mansion among dumps.

 1. Forget About Challenging Your Assessment